September 18-19, 2025

 Panel members

-• Professor Tanya Bondarouk, University of Twente / CESAER (NL)
+Dean Tanya Bondarouk, University of Twente / CESAER

 Moderator

-Anna Broeders, Linköping Science Park (SE), To be confirmed
+Talent & Community Manager Anna Broeders, Linköping Science Park

 Rapporteur